Soviet Armed Forces: Structure and leadership

 The Soviet Armed Forces were controlled by the Communist Party of the Soviet Union and the Ministry of Defence.
 At its head was the Minister of Defence, generally a full member of the Politburo (the Politburo, in turn, was chaired by the General Secretary of the Communist Party of the Soviet Union, generally the de facto leader of the Soviet Union) and from 1934 onwards, a Marshal of the Soviet Union.
-Stalin was the last civilian/politician Minister of Defence; from 1947 onwards, the Minister of Defence was a serving general (though the last was a airman).
+Stalin was the last civilian/politician Minister of Defence; from 1947 onwards, the Minister of Defence was a serving general (though the last was an airman).
 Between 1934 and 1946, 1950 and 1953, a separate Ministry of the Navy existed and the Ministry of Defence was responsible only for land and air forces.
 In practice, the Navy Minister was a far more junior official and the Defence Ministry continued to dominate policymaking.

 Beneath the Minister of Defence were two First Deputy Ministers of Defence; the Chief of the General Staff, who was responsible for operations and planning, and the First Deputy Minister of Defence for General Affairs, who was responsible for administration.
 From 1955 the Supreme Commander of the Warsaw Pact also held the title of First Deputy Minister of Defence.
 By the 1980s there was another eleven Deputy Minister of Defence; including the commanders-in-chief of the five service branches.

 In 1989, the Soviet Armed Forces consisted of the Strategic Rocket Forces, the Ground Forces, Air Defence Forces, the Air Forces, and the Navy, listed in their official order of importance.
-The Rear services, "Tyl," had their own deputy minister of defence.
+The Rear services, "Tyl", had their own deputy minister of defence.
 In 1970 the troops of the All-Union National Civil Defence Forces were added.

 There were also a number of armed organisations beyond the Ministry of Defence; in 1989 these included Internal Troops and the KGB Border Troops.